Lee Boysel

-Lee Boysel (December 31, 1938 – April 25, 2021) was an American electrical engineer and entrepreneur.
+Lee Loren Boysel (December 31, 1938 – April 25, 2021) was an American electrical engineer and entrepreneur.
 While at Fairchild Semiconductor, he developed four-phase logic and built the first integrated circuit with over 100 logic gates, and designed the Fairchild 3800 / 3804 8-bit ALUs.
 Boysel designed the Four-Phase Systems AL1.
 He founded Four-Phase Systems to commercialize the technology, and sold the company to Motorola in 1981.

-Boysel was a graduate of the University of Michigan.
+He was a graduate of the University of Michigan.

-Patent litigation with Texas Instruments
+Litigation

-Texas Instruments claimed to have patented the microprocessor, and Lee Boysel in response assembled a system in which a single 8-bit AL1 was used as part of a courtroom demonstration computer system, together with ROM, RAM and an input-output device.
+Texas Instruments claimed to have patented the microprocessor and, in response, Boysel assembled a system in which a single 8-bit AL1 was used as part of a courtroom demonstration computer system, together with ROM, RAM and an input-output device.